SalomePlatform/yacs/doc/hxx2salome.rst

 .. image:: images/100000000000030C00000270AD87A128.png
-  :width: 15cm
-  :height: 12cm
+  :align: center

-The low level libraries are wrapped in a high level C++ component, that is exported to Python using SWIG, and for distribution and coupling to Salome using hxx2salome.
-Same scripts can be use in Python or within Salome.
+The low level libraries are wrapped in a high level C++ component, that is exported to Python using SWIG, and for distribution and coupling to SALOME using hxx2salome.
+Same scripts can be use in Python or within SALOME.

-Salome Component generation
+SALOME Component generation
 ---------------------------

-In this chapter, we explain briefly the approach used to pass from a C++ component (as described in chapter 1) to a Salome component.
+In this chapter, we explain briefly the approach used to pass from a C++ component (as described in chapter 1) to a SALOME component.

-A Salome component is defined by its IDL interface (as explained in ...).
+A SALOME component is defined by its IDL interface (as explained in ...).
 It is then implemented using a target language, for example C++ (this step is called the IDL to C++ mapping).

 Here we are doing the opposite!
-We have a C++ component with its interface (the definition of a class in a header), and we want to get a Salome component (with its IDL interface, implemented using the C++ component).
+We have a C++ component with its interface (the definition of a class in a header), and we want to get a SALOME component (with its IDL interface, implemented using the C++ component).
 For doing this, we have to invert the IDL to C++ mapping.
 This is not feasible in a most general way (because of course user-defined C++ types don't have their counterpart in IDL).
-But if we restrict the C++ type to the mapping of the  IDL  types supported by Salome, then we have a way to go back from C++ to IDL .
+But if we restrict the C++ type to the mapping of the  IDL  types supported by SALOME, then we have a way to go back from C++ to IDL .

-The operations performed for the Salome component generation are summed up in the following figure:
+The operations performed for the SALOME component generation are summed up in the following figure:

 .. image:: images/1000000000000321000002300A9186FC.png
-  :width: 15.401cm
+  :align: center
   :height: 10.749cm

-After these operations, the generated files are inserted in a template Salome module (basically a clone of the  CALCULATOR  component described in ...).
+After these operations, the generated files are inserted in a template SALOME module (basically a clone of the  CALCULATOR  component described in ...).
 We obtain that way a full module ready for compiling.

 IDL definition
 --------------

 The   IDL  code generation is based upon the type analysis of the C++ public  API .
 Of course, generation can be done only if there is a  CORBA  equivalent type.
 This is the case for all basic types.
 It is also the case for the  MED  types, because a  CORBA  level was developed ( MESH ,  SUPPORT  and  FIELD  interfaces), and a Client level that allow to create local C++  MED  objects from  CORBA  objects.
 This last point is important for code generation, because it simplify it greatly!
 (The only thing to do is to create a client object and pass it to the C++  API ).
-The last supported types are vectors, they are treated using the Sender/Receiver mechanism of Salome, thus optimizing the data transfer.
+The last supported types are vectors, they are treated using the Sender/Receiver mechanism of SALOME, thus optimizing the data transfer.

 Correspondance for parameters
 '''''''''''''''''''''''''''''